Baltimore Chamber of Connection

 A City Shaped by Place and Possibility

+Baltimore is so rich in relationships.
+We have extraordinary organizations and leaders building community.
 But these efforts are rarely aligned.
-They operate in silos and often miss people at the moments when connection matters most—during major life transitions like moving, changing jobs, becoming a parent, navigating health changes, or entering retirement.
+They often miss people at the moments when connection matters most—during major life transitions like moving, changing jobs, becoming a parent, navigating health changes, or entering retirement.

 Our Vision